 It’s the early eighties ~ 1983 or so.
-We’re at the grocery store, cool and brightly lit, it seems like a very enormous place.
-I’m still looking up to see most of the goods.
-My head just comes up to counter level….
+We’re at the grocery store, cool and brightly lit.
+It seems like such an enormous place to me.
+I’m still looking up to see most of the goods, my head coming up to about counter level….
 I am small.
 Maybe 5 years old.
 We’re at Waldbaum’s Food Mart, on King Street.

 There are open bins of individually wrapped candies.
 Brach’s.
 I know for a fact my sister has plunged her hand and taken a few on previous trips.
 Classic kid stuff.